x3419/TriageAllTheThings/README.md

 For rapid, multi-platform incident response

 NOTE: The Windows tools included in this repository serve as a starting example configuration.
 It is recommended that you add your own tools and set the arguments to your own specifications.
 I have not included the non-default GNU/Linux or Mac OSX tools in this repository because a compilation process is necessary for most open source tools, and different distributions and architectures will compile using different configurations.
+Also, if your tools run very quickly, you will not see the "status" of tools in the console for GNU/Linux and Mac OSX, so be aware of this.

 Lastly, please pay special attention to the arguments and be sure to set --portable=false when using it without portability